restfb/restfb.github.io/_includes/documentation/publishing-photo.md

 <div class="rfb-callout info">
 	<h4>Publishing a binary object with a special field name</h4>
 	<div>Normally you don't need to define a special form field name, because RestFB handles everything for you.
 But sometimes it is necessary to provide a special form field.
-Sending binary data is realized via multi-part form data.
+Sending binary data is handled via multi-part form data.
 	</div>
 </div>

-Sometimes Facebook requires the form field name to have a special value on sending a binary object and so RestFB provides a mechanism to do so.
+Sometimes Facebook requires the form field name to have a special value when sending a binary object, so RestFB provides a mechanism to do this.
 You can simply use the `BinaryAttachment` object.
 An example for the required field name is [adding a caption file to a video](https://developers.facebook.com/docs/graph-api/reference/video/captions/).
-So we show this example in the following source code.
-In that special case the file name is important to, because is needs to contain the locale of caption file.
+This example is shown in the following code snippet.
+In that special case, the filename is important too, because it needs to contain the locale of caption file.

 {% highlight java %}
 byte[] imageAsBytes = fetchBytesFromImage();